Key Takeaways

 ProShares UltraPro Short QQQ (SQQQ)

 SQQQ provides daily downside exposure to the heavily tech-weighted Nasdaq 100 index that is three times leveraged.
-This ETF is intended for investors that have a short-term pessimistic outlook on large-cap technology names.
+This ETF is intended for investors who have a short-term pessimistic outlook on large-cap technology names.

 Expense ratio: 0.95%